 Under his ruling period, the empire kept developing; people lived in peace and wealth again.

-After Yongzheng Emperor passed away, he gave his son a prosperous kingdom with wealthy people and few corruption.
+After Yongzheng Emperor passed away, he gave his son a prosperous kingdom with wealthy people and little corruption.

 Book Shape Lacquer Box of the Qing Dynasty — Shanghai Museum (Photo by Dongmaiying)

 His son Hong Li, also honored as Qianlong emperor, however, abolished those policies that jeopardized the ruling class' benefit, implemented hundreds of large scale Literary Inquisitions that had countless people executed, and destroyed tens of thousands of books that displeased the Manchu nobles.